 So both Earth and Mars have a closest point to the sun.
 Maybe you can see that – when Earth passes between the sun and Mars (opposition) around the time Mars is closest to the sun (perihelion) – Earth and Mars come closest.

 Bottom line: Mars can never appear as large as a full moon in Earth’s sky.
 The email – or social media – claims to the contrary are a hoax.
-However, 2018 is an excellent year for Mars.
-Until early September, this world will appear as the second-brightest starlike object – after Venus – in Earth’s sky.
+However, 2020 is an excellent year for Mars.
+Its once-in-two-years opposition – middle of the best time of year to see it – will come in October.